Time listed as AEST

-ARMS Members: $380 AUD (Price will be discounted in the Shopping Cart)
+ARMS Member: $380 AUD (GST inclusive) - Price will be discounted in the shopping cart.

 Members: Please login to your account and then continue your registration below.

-Non-Members: Please sign into your free webfriend account or continue your registration.
+Non-Members: Please sign into your free website user account or continue your registration.

 Event Purchase Notification:

-- This email will be sent 4 weeks prior to the delivery date of the module.
+- The link to the Body of Knowledge (BoK), any other relevant study materials and Zoom details will be sent four (4 weeks) prior to the delivery date of the module.

 We strongly recommend you test your ability to connect to Zoom prior to the first session.